Ageing of Europe: United Nations

+WHO

+The World Health Organization has created a comprehensive policy framework for an ageing society, focusing on health, participation, and security for older individuals.
+Its projects emphasize the need to prevent chronic diseases and disabilities through gender-specific health targets, improved access to effective treatments, and the creation of age-friendly environments.
+The framework advocates for policies that support social inclusion, mental health, and access to clean environments, while addressing the economic factors affecting health outcomes for older populations.
+In addition, it promotes lifelong learning and participation in economic activities, ensuring older people have access to education and opportunities that align with their preferences and capacities.
+The aging of the population is changing the proportion of workers and dependents.
+Simultaneously, the standard of medical care and living are improving.

 Countries

 Belgium

 The International Monetary Fund's (IMF) High Council of Finance's (HCF) Study Committee on Ageing (SCA) predicted in 2007 that Belgium's population will increase by 5% by 2050 due to immigration, a higher fertility rate, and longer life expectancy.
 However, the IMF's study indicates Belgium's elderly population will increase by over 25% to over 63% of the country's overall population.

 The Belgian government spent 9.1% of its GDP on pensions and 7.1% on health care expenses in 2005.
 By 2050 total social spending is expected to increase by 5.8%, assuming there is no change in the age of retirement.
 Most of this higher social spending comes from pension and health care, rising by 3.9% to 13.0% of GDP and 3.7% to 10.8% of GDP, respectively.

 The decline in the workforce will partly compensate by lowering unemployment which will in turn lower the cost of childcare.
 The IMF also predicts that by 2050 the percentage of Belgian population over the age of 65 will increase from 16% to 25%.

 In 2017 24.6% of the population of Belgium was over 60 years old, and it is projected to increase to 32.4% by the year 2050.
 The life expectancy at birth in 2010–2015 is projected to be 83 years for females and 78 years for males.